“Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him.”

 and you know that no murderer has eternal life abiding in him

 The word “know” means to know something intuitively as axiomatic.
 We know axiomatically that murder is incompatible with eternal life in the Christian.
 We can make a sweeping declaration that murder is fundamentally against his nature as a Christian.
 As everyone knows that murder intuitively is axiomatically wrong as a generally accepted principle so that we can know this of hatred as well.

 John does not present the idea that a Christian could never murder.
 Rather, he argues that the nature of a child of God does not murder.
 We know a Christian by his love, not his hate.
-The very nature and quality of eternal life that he received at salvation is contrary to taking someone else’s life.
+The very nature and quality of eternal life he received at salvation are contrary to taking someone else’s life.

 It is unimaginable that a child of God would commit murder.
 Yet, it is possible for a believer to murder.
 David murdered Uriah the Hittite, but he was out of fellowship with God when he did it (2 Sa 12:9).
 It is inconceivable that God would accept fellowship with a Christian who commits attitudinal murder (hate).

 A Christian operating in the carnality of attitudinal murder abides in “death” (1 Jn 3:14).
 He stays in carnality as long as he continues to hate his fellow Christian.
-He lives like he did before he became a Christian – in death (3:13).
+He lives like he did before he became a Christian – in death (1 Jn 3:13).
 He is deeply out of fellowship with the Lord.

 Ro 8:6-8, 13, 6 “For to be carnally minded is death, but to be spiritually minded is life and peace.
 7 Because the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be.
 8 So then, those who are in the flesh cannot please God….
 13 For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.”